 Practices

 From May 1st until August we will be on our summer schedule.
 All teams will have one practice per week.
-Summer practices for Mini teams will be 1 hour long, Junior and Senior team practices will be 2 hours.
+Summer practices for Mini teams will be 1 hour long, Junior and Senior team practices will be 2 hours long.
 Practice days/times will be decided after team placements.
 After August 1st we will switch to our full season schedule and have 2 practices per week for each team.
 During the school year all teams practices will be 2 hours long.

 Absences

 Attendance is crucial for a successful season.
 After team placements summer absence forms will be handed out and returned by June 1st with any pre-planned vacations,trips,etc. If after June 1st an absence is needed please fill out an absence request form.
 Absences will not be denied for funerals, emergencies, school events, ect.
 The only reason an absence request would not be approved is if it was for an invalid reason to miss practice.
 For example, a hair appointment.
 The two weeks prior to competitions we have a No Absence Policy, this means that the practices the two weeks before any competitions athletes MUST be in attendance.
 For high school and middle school athletes we will adjust practice for school events.
-Missing a practice during this time athletes may be moved or removed from routine.
+Missing a practice during this time means athletes may be moved or removed from routine.

 Injury